 History aims to discover the truth about the past, and some guidelines for the person in search of that truth have been discovered.
 Some basic requirements (objectivity and honesty) and some generally helpful guidelines (the earliest sources are likely to be better; original documents are preferable to interpretations), many of them known already in antiquity, are associated in the West with the name of Leopold von Ranke.
 Some of Ranke's maxims are here combined as a quick introduction to the study of the past.
-They are followed by advice of our own about some of the difficulties in the process of recovering the past, in Ranke's words, "as it really was."
+They are followed by advice for the beginner, and notes on some of the difficulties in the process of recovering the past, in Ranke's words, "as it really was."
 What use the modern age may make of that recovered information is another matter altogether.

 - The Last Horizon

-The use of source documents requires previous examination of the nature and authenticity of those sources, for which see the Philology page.
+The use of source documents requires previous examination of the nature and authenticity of those documents, for which see the Philology page.